University of Roehampton: Chancellors and vice-chancellors

-Baroness Sandip Verma was appointed the Chancellor in 2022.
+Sandip Verma, Baroness Verma was appointed the Chancellor in 2022., after Jacqueline Wilson retired from the role in 2020.

 Dame Jacqueline Wilson was appointed Chancellor of the university in August 2014, she succeeded the first Chancellor John Simpson (2004–2014).
-Jacqueline Wilson retired from the role in 2020.
-Jacqueline is also a Teaching Fellow, who teaches modules.

-The Vice-Chancellor of the university is Professor Jean-Noël Ezingeard, who succeeded Professor Paul O'Prey in May 2019.
+The Vice-Chancellor of the university is Jean-Noël Ezingeard, who succeeded Paul O'Prey in May 2019.
 Former Vice-Chancellor O'Prey was appointed Commander of the Order of the British Empire (CBE) in the Queen's 90th Birthday Honours list for his services to higher education and the literary history of the First World War.